Pramodkumar-Analyst/Blinkit_Data_Analysis/README.md

 ## Questions (KPI's)
 - Calculate the Total Sales.
-- What'sThe average revenue per sale?
+- What's the average revenue per sale?
-- Calculate The total count of different items sold?
+- Calculate the total count of different items sold?
-- What's The average customer rating for items sold?,</br>
+- What's the average customer rating for items sold?,</br>

 ## Process
 - Verify the data for any missing values and inconsistent data format.